antage/formtastic-plus-bootstrap/README.md

 # Formtastic meets Bootstrap

-`formtastic-plus` makes a formtastic form to look like a [bootstrap](http://twitter.github.com/bootstrap/) form.
+`formtastic-plus-bootstrap` makes a formtastic form to look like a [bootstrap](http://twitter.github.com/bootstrap/) form.

 ## Installation